devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_07.md

 #### To go further

-What are the limitations of Data Studio?
+What are the limitations of Looker Studio?